rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 The AutoCAD User Guide is a detailed, step-by-step resource designed to help beginners and professionals master 2D drafting and 3D modeling in AutoCAD.
 This guide covers everything from basic commands to advanced automation, ensuring a smooth learning curve and improved efficiency.

-✔ Fundamentals – Interface navigation, drawing tools, and editing techniques.
+✔ Fundamentals – Interface navigation, drawing tools, and editing techniques

-✔ Advanced Drafting – Layers, annotation, blocks, and dynamic constraints.
+✔ Advanced Drafting – Layers, annotation, blocks, and dynamic constraints

-✔ 3D Modeling – Solid modeling, rendering, and parametric design.
+✔ 3D Modeling – Solid modeling, rendering, and parametric design

-✔ Customization & Automation – Scripts, AutoLISP, and workflow optimization.
+✔ Customization & Automation – Scripts, AutoLISP, and workflow optimization

-✔ Collaboration & Printing – Xrefs, layouts, plotting, and cloud sharing.
+✔ Collaboration & Printing – Xrefs, layouts, plotting, and cloud sharing

 This guide is perfect for engineers, architects, and designers looking to enhance their skills, improve productivity, and streamline design workflows in AutoCAD.